The human health and climate change impacts of the premature closure of Indian Point nuclear power plant

 We are writing to you to discuss the impact of closing Indian Point nuclear power plant on climate change and the health of New York City residents.
 Due to the massive increase in electricity generation from fossil fuels necessary to replace the power produced by Indian Point, New York State is taking a giant leap backward.
 This is contrary to the urgent climate and community goals spelled out in the Climate Leadership and Community Protection Act (CLCPA).
 We appreciate all your hard work to safeguard our health and the sustainability of our planet.
 We know how much you care that the air we all breathe becomes cleaner, not dirtier.

 We are a growing number of your constituents and friends who have become aware of this issue and are working to inform others.
 We are mothers and brothers, academics and activists, engineers and environmentalists, entrepreneurs and unionists.
-Atmospheric CO2 levels reached 417 parts per million (ppm) this spring, a level unseen for four million years.
+Atmospheric CO2 levels reached 417 parts per million (ppm) in 2020, a level unseen for four million years.
 Methane has risen to near 2ppm – equivalent to another 160ppm CO2.
 We love our neighborhood, our State, and our country.
 We are doing everything we can to ensure a livable planet for our children and grandchildren.
 There could not be more at stake here, as we know you recognize.

 In this letter, we outline the impact of electricity generation mix shift over the next few years.